top of page

 Everything is art.

-It is part of the path of healing.
+It is part of the healing path.

-You are allowed to care for yourself.
+You may care for yourself.

-You are allowed to shine.
+You may shine.

 There are cosmetic rooms,